h2non/rocky/README.md

 Note: this will buffer all the body data.
 Avoid using it with large payloads

+#### route#retry([ opts, filter ])

+Enable retry logic for forward traffic.

+Note: this will buffer all the body data.
+Avoid using it with large payloads

+#### route#replayRetry([ opts, filter ])

+Enable retry logic for replay traffic.

+Note: this will buffer all the body data.
+Avoid using it with large payloads

 #### route#bufferBody([ filter ])
 Alias: `interceptBody`